Part-time – 28 hours per week

 All applicants must obtain a job information package and submit a written application addressing each of the following selection criteria.

-You must quote the job reference on the subject line of your email.
+You must quote the job reference in the subject line of your email.

-Closing date for application: Monday, 13th November 2017
+Closing date for applications: Monday, 9th April 2018

 Advance Diversity Services (ADS) was extremely proud to sponsor and take part in this year’s St George Aged Care Expo on August 24 at Rockdale Town Hall.